practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Modula-2/README.md

 After implementing the "speed part" of the microbenchmark program in [Modula-3](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01%20-%20imperative%20languages/Modula-3/random_streams_for_perf_stats_Main.m3), without any user defined functions or other hacks, and with an execution time of about 78 milliseconds, I got curious about how former Modula-2 would compare.

-In short: very bad without user defined functions or with using dynamic strings for string building, at least when using the GNU gm2 compiler and ISO standard features.
+In short: very bad without user defined functions or with using dynamic strings for string building, at least when using the GNU gm2 compiler with a GCC 13 frontend and activated ISO standard features.

 At worst, the compiled program would not terminate within a reasonable amount of time.

 However, I didn't test other combinations, for example using the PIM2, PIM3, PIM4 dialects, which are also supported by the gm2 compiler.
-(PIM2 = "Programming in Modula-2", 2nd Edition, Springer Verlag, 1982: https://gcc.gnu.org/onlinedocs/gcc-14.2.0/gm2/What-is-GNU-Modula-2.html).
+For example, PIM2 refers to: ’Programming in Modula-2’, 2nd Edition, Springer Verlag, 1982, 1983 by Niklaus Wirth: https://gcc.gnu.org/onlinedocs/gcc-14.2.0/gm2/What-is-GNU-Modula-2.html
-I also didn't test other open source Modula-2 compilers, which may still be around for Linux (I've seen some, often based on adapted, very old sources for 32-bit systems).

 <br/>